 That replacement walked into a casting session in the form of twenty-two year old Diana Rigg, and with her arrival a genuine television phenomena hit sixties television screens with all the impact of a high velocity bullet.
 Macnee and Rigg’s chemistry was wry, witty, sexually charged and immediate.
-Rigg’s character of Mrs. Emma Peel, (derived from the show’s costume designer, who suggested that what With the renewed duo of central characters firmly in place, and a production team and writers unafraid to experiment The Avengers quite literally carved a totally unique world for its perpetually cool, unruffled, champagne quaffing heroes which was as surreally 'British' in its own way as the distorted world which Alice had stumbled into beyond the silvered surface of the looking glass. was needed was someone with "M(an) Appeal"), was a sleek and stylish combination of intelligence, beauty and humour, who dovetailed so perfectly with the more seasoned Macnee's John Steed character that the combined charisma produced was a near tangible force which ensnared the viewing audience instantaneously.
+Rigg’s character of Mrs. Emma Peel, (derived from the show’s costume designer, who suggested that what was needed was someone with "M(an) Appeal"), was a sleek and stylish combination of intelligence, beauty and humour, who dovetailed so perfectly with the more seasoned Macnee’s John Steed character that the combined charisma produced was a near tangible force which ensnared the viewing audience instantaneously.
+With the renewed duo of central characters firmly in place, and a production team and writers unafraid to experiment The Avengers quite literally carved a totally unique world for its perpetually cool, unruffled, champagne quaffing heroes which was as surreally 'British' in its own way as the distorted world which Alice had stumbled into beyond the silvered surface of the looking glass. was needed was someone with "M(an) Appeal"), was a sleek and stylish combination of intelligence, beauty and humour, who dovetailed so perfectly with the more seasoned Macnee's John Steed character that the combined charisma produced was a near tangible force which ensnared the viewing audience instantaneously.

 Following two seasons of monochromatic sophistication, the series (with a hefty injection of U.S. network money), effortlessly made the switch to the additional gloss and glamour and enhanced use of outer locations which came with shooting on film and in colour. - But, like Blackman before her, Diana Rigg ultimately vacated the show for the lure of a featured role in a Bond movie, and with her, sadly, the show’s greatest tide of inspired creativity ebbed from the production’s shores, never again to really recapture its original high water mark.
 Rigg was replaced by the even younger, fresh from drama school, Canadian actress, Linda Thorson, (as trainee agent, Tara King), and while patently too inexperienced to ever fill the hole left by her brilliantly talented predecessor, the series still managed to amuse and entertain to a standard which few other series of the time could ever dream of matching.
 Ultimately however, the very same American involvement which had initially boosted the show’s production values was also to usher in its demise.